7 Simple Steps for Going Paperless

 Get as many demonstrations and trials as you can so you can see how the software functions.
 You may want to let other employees test the software too, to ensure that it is usable and easy to learn.

-One of the most important steps for going paperless is relying on the right scanner to make the transition.
+One of the most important tips for going paperless is relying on the right scanner to make the transition.
 With the necessary employees trained in the software, you can start scanning in your documents and filing them electronically with a document management vendor’s scanner selection.
-This is also a good time for you to assess how to handle incoming documents while catching up on your backlog of existing documents.
+This is also a good time for you to assess how to handle incoming documents and digital files while catching up on your backlog of existing documents.
 From the time you scan your first document, all incoming paperwork should be filed electronically.
 After all, you don’t want to be constantly playing “catch-up” when it comes to being paperless; you want to move forward with paperless processes already in place.

 No matter who you delegate this task to, consistency is key when making the switch to paperless, so it is vital that everyone who is organizing and entering information is following the same steps and using all of the same guidelines.
-Set a clear goal of when you want all documents to be in the electronic system.
+Set a clear goal of when you want all documents to be in the digital system.
 Break this goal into benchmarks so employees have a short-term goal to shoot for.

-Step 6: Tell Clients and Share Electronically
+Step 6: Tell Clients, Tips, and Share Electronically

-One of the most important steps for going paperless is also to introduce them to electronic signatures as well.
-Getting your clients on board with as many paper-free processes as you can will help your company to keep your paperless systems consistent, efficient, and organized.
+One of the most important steps for going paperless is also to introduce them to the electronic signature services as well.
+Getting your clients started with as many paper-free processes as you can will help your company to keep your paperless systems consistent, efficient, and organized on your computer.

 Step 7: Enjoy the Benefits

 Once you finish the steps for going paperless, much less effort is needed to ensure you stay paperless, so you’ll be able to rest on your laurels for a bit.
-As you continue to make your processes paperless, you’ll see a number of benefits in your office.
-With savings in time and cost, as well as increased document security, your employees, your customers, and your business as a whole will benefit from making the switch to a paperless office.
+Mostly you should minimize printing from a computer, and maintain the consistency in naming and filing.